mucahidyazar/works/README.md

 1. Vite
    It is new Javascript tool and so powerful in build and start
-2. LIGHT/DARK/DIM theme options
+2. Powerful pagination
+3. Beautiful UI Design
+4. Request Cache Management
+   By this way your request will be cached for an hour
+5. Lazy load images
+6. React Helment Integration
+   You can set your custom headers in pages thanks yo react-helmet
-3. Husky Integration
+7. Husky Integration
    You can't send your code before passing the husky checks (tests, lint, prettier)
-4. Commitizen Integration
+8. Commitizen Integration
    You can send you commits with semantic standarts
-5. Prettier Integration
+9. Prettier Integration
    Your codes will look amazing thanks to prettier
-6. Eslint Integration
+10. Eslint Integration
     You will follow best Javascript standarts and you won't write unusuless javascript codes thanks yo eslint
-7. Test setup with Jest
+11. Test setup with Jest
     Everything is ready for writing unit tests
-8. Redux Toolkit Integration
+12. Redux Toolkit Integration
     You can follow the best practises of redux thanks to redux-toolkit
-9. Styled Components integration
+13. Styled Components integration
     You can use power of Javascript in styling
-10. Profesional SASS product folder structure
+14. Profesional SASS product folder structure
-11. @alias imports
+15. @alias imports
     You can import your import by aliases.
 It is so nice and easy to use

 <br />